smoke-wolf/GitHub-Package-Manager/CONTRIBUTING.md

 The following is a set of guidelines for contributing to GitHub Package Manager, which is split into two repositories:

-- `GitHub-Package-Manager`: The closed-source version, which is already obfuscated and verified.
-- `GitHub-Package-Manager-OPENSOURCE`: The open-source version, which can be changed and viewed easily.

 ## Bug Reports

 We welcome all bug reports!
 Please ensure that you've included steps to reproduce the bug, as well as any error messages you may have received.
 Screenshots and videos are also helpful.